xmrec/xmrec.github.io/index.md

 - extended abstracts summarizing published results. **Max length: 4 pages, plus references**

 All accepted works will be presented at the workshop.

-## Accepter Papers
-- Martin Milenkoski, Diego Antognini and Claudiu Musat, "Recommending Burgers based on Pizza Preferences: Addressing Data Sparsity with a Product of Experts"

 ## Topics
 The workshop topics include but are not limited to: